 According to the Ministry of the Interior, 3,028,020 citizens have registered residence in streets without a specific home number, of which 2,676,898 citizens have been registered at addresses for which no street name has been specified (known as "no street bb").

 The address register contains data on street names and house numbers and is one of the key state registers in addition to the Central Population Register, Business Registers and the Real Estate Register.
 The number of streets in the database of the Address Register of Serbia (before the start of the project as of 14.02.2018) was 53,941.
 After the development of the survey of street systems for all streets in cities and municipalities of Serbia, a proposal for additional 67,307 was determined.

 A large number of local governments have completed the naming process, as evidenced by the fact that 28,055 streets in 78 cities, municipalities and city municipalities have been named so far.
-To what extent the local governments have progressed in this process, see on the map updated on a daily basis.

 It is important to note that all costs of replacing valid personal documents, which are necessary due to the update of the address register, will not be borne by citizens but by the state.

 Please write to firstname.lastname@example.org for any other issues.